Debugging is the process of finding and fixing errors in your code. This is an essential

 There are three types of errors that you will encounter when writing JavaScript code:

-Syntax Errors – These are errors that occur when you write code that does not follow
+Syntax Errors – These errors occur when you write code that does not follow

 running.

-Runtime Errors – These are errors that occur while your code is running.
-These errors
+Runtime Errors – These errors occur while your code is running.
+They

 calling a function that does not exist.

-Logical Errors – These are errors that occur when your code does not produce the
+Logical Errors – These errors occur when your code does not produce the

 Activity Instructions